elbruno/aitour26-BRK445-building-enterprise-ready-ai-agents-with-azure-ai-foundry/session-delivery-resources/docs/HowToRunDemoLocally.md

 1. Open the **Store** application in your browser
 2. Navigate to **Settings** from the navigation menu (left sidebar)
-3. Use the toggle switch to select your preferred framework:
+3. Select your preferred framework
-   - **Toggle OFF** = Semantic Kernel (SK) - Default
-   - **Toggle ON** = Microsoft Agent Framework (AgentFx)
 4. Your selection is automatically saved in your browser's localStorage
 5. All agent demos will immediately use the selected framework (no restart needed)

-**Note:** Both frameworks connect to the same Azure AI Foundry agents.
+**Note:** All the frameworks connect to the same Azure AI Foundry agents.
 The selection only affects which orchestration framework is used.

 ## Quick start (terminal)

-Open PowerShell / Bash in the solution folder and run:
+Open PowerShell / Bash in the solution folder [./src] and run:

 ```powershell
 # Restore dependencies